Changissnz/nu_merchant_principal/README.md

-the starved and deprived put aside their doubts for their will to live, perhaps even have to pretend to be a believer because that is the passage to kill off the starvation where charity may as well be the self-proclaimed Holy Emperor.
+the starved and deprived put aside their doubts for their will to live, perhaps even have to pretend to be a believer because that is the passage to kill off the starvation where charity, the only way, may as well be the self-proclaimed Holy Emperor.

 ## Pride Plays Perception Pt.
 III <a name="p26"></a>